On the descending central sequence of absolute Galois groups: The structure of

 \section{The structure of $G/G^{(3)}$}

-When $p=2$ and $G=G_F$ is the absolute Galois group of a field $F$, the quotient $G/G^{(3)}$ is the \textbf{$W$-group} of $F$, studied in \cite{MinacSpira90}, \cite{MinacSpira96}, and \cite{MaheMinacSmith04}.
-This canonical Galois group encodes much of the ``real" arithmetical structure of $F$.
-The next few results give some restrictions on the group-theoretic structure of $G/G^{(3)}$ also for $p$ odd.
+When $p=2$, and $G=G_F$ for a field $F$, the quotient $G/G^{(3)}$ is the \textbf{$W$-group} of $F$, studied in \cite{MinacSpira90}, \cite{MinacSpira96}, and \cite{MaheMinacSmith04}.
+It encodes much of the ``real" arithmetic structure of $F$.
+We now give some restrictions on the group structure of $G/G^{(3)}$ also for $p$ odd.